soapdog/firefoxos-quick-guide/simulator.md

 To learn more about it, check out [the Firefox OS Simulator documentation](https://developer.mozilla.org/en-US/docs/Tools/Firefox_OS_Simulator) on MDN.

+Remember that if you are using a device running Firefox OS 1.2+ then you need to use the app manager with it and not the Firefox OS Simulator.
+The app manager is described in the next chapter.

 ## Adding Apps

 You can add both hosted and packaged apps to the simulator.
 Lets see how to add each type of app.